The life story of 1916 Easter Rising Leader James Connolly, born on June 5, 1868 and executed May 12, 1916.

-Connolly was born in Edinburgh in 1868 to Irish parents.
+Connolly was born in Edinburgh on June 5, 1868 to Irish parents.
 He grew up in the slums and his hard scrabble beginnings turned him into a fervent socialist.
 After working in Scotland and a stint in the British Army, in 1896 he came to Dublin to work for the Dublin Socialist Society.
 It was his first time in Dublin and he was immediately dismayed that the Dublin working class did not have the same fire in their bellies that he had.
 So, as he had a family to support, he moved to America in 1903.

 Seven years later he returned to Ireland to head up the Irish Transport and General Workers Union in Belfast.
 After the disastrous general strike of 1913 and Jim Larkin’s departure for America Connolly came to Dublin to head up the local ITGWU—and its Citizen Army.

 The Citizen Army became his obsession.
 Although only 220 in strength, he drilled them until they became, in his words, “a real revolutionary army.”